 When trying to solve the Schrödinger equation applied to chemical systems, quantum chemists use the orbital approximation for simple cases, and the independent electron approximation for more complex situations.
-By means of these strategies, the energy levels in chemical systems can be computed; besides this, they make possible to describe the electronic structure in systems of relative complexity.
+By means of these strategies, the energy levels in chemical systems can be computed; besides this, it make possible to describe the electronic structure in systems of relative complexity.

-According to their names, these strategies used by quantum chemists are mere approximations.
+In Chapter 5 of this book there is an in-depth analysis of the meaning and characteristics of approximations and idealizations.
+There, it is shown that the well-known Born-Oppenheimer approximation is not a true approximation.
+This is very important because confusing an approximation with an idealization, or simply with the act of exchanging one system for another, can have profound consequences in the ontology (for a full discussion on this topic see the Chapter 5 of this book).
+The names given to the procedures known as "independent electron approximation" and "orbital approximation" imply that, these strategies used by quantum chemists are mere approximations.
 As such, they should be only formal tools designed to obtain approximate solutions of an equation that cannot be solved with complete precision.
 As Norton (2012: 207) says, "approximations merely describe a target system inexactly"; they do not even carry the novel semantic import carried by idealizations.
 In Frigg and Hartmann's words, "approximation is a purely formal matter" that is introduced in a mathematical context (2017: 8).
 As a mere tool, the effectiveness of an approximation lies in the adequacy of the results that it allows to obtain.
 If the practical or formal obstacles to obtain the exact solution were overcome, the approximation could be removed.
 To the extent that approximations are in principle eliminable, they carry no conceptual import: they do not discover new properties of the target nor supply new elements for explanations.

 However, the above characterizations do not apply to the independent electron approximation used in quantum chemistry.
-The idea that each electron can be described by its three-dimensional wave function is at the core of the discipline and shapes the quantum-chemical picture of the molecule: a structure given by the geometrical disposition of the nuclei, and electrons that can be conceived as individuals that "occupy" the orbitals, identified by the wave functions of the hydrogen atom (1s, 2s, etc.).
+The idea that each electron can be described by its three-dimensional wave function is at the core of the discipline and shapes the quantum-chemical picture of the molecule: a structure given by the geometrical disposition of the nuclei, and electrons that can be conceived as particles that "occupy" the orbitals, identified by the wave functions of the hydrogen atom (1s, 2s, etc.).
 The orbital approximation is an approximation since it ignores the interaction between the electrons of this quantum-chemical target.
 But even when the interactions are reintroduced, the global wave function of 3N-dimensions is not recovered: the target is still described in terms of monoelectronic wave functions.
-In this case, quantum chemists use to talk about, say, how the 1s orbital was modified with the new correction, but the idea of each electron with its orbital is not set aside.
+In this case, quantum chemists often describe the situation as follows: the 1s orbital was modified with the new correction, but the idea of each electron with its orbital is not set aside.
 In the context of this picture, the Hartree-Fock method and the density functional theory are only approximations to compute the potential that each electron "sees" in the presence of the rest of the electrons of the molecule.
 But even if the computational obstacles could be removed and the exact inter-electronic interactions could be computed, this would not remove the assumption that the behavior of each electron is described by its own wave function, now modified accordingly.